correial/correial.github.io/content/Fast Robots/Lab 3/index.md

 ### ToF Accuracy

-To quantify the accuracy of the ToF sensors I collected 10 seconds of data at three mid-range distances and graphed the data vs. time as well as the set target distance:
+To quantify the accuracy of the ToF sensors I collected 10 seconds of data at three distances and graphed the data vs. time as well as the set target distance:

 <img src="/Fast Robots Media/Lab 3/100mm.png" alt="Alt text" style="display:block;">
 <figcaption>100 mm Test</figcaption>